Ravnur-Inc/ams-api-replacement-demo-app/docs/streaming-domains.md

 > * If you use Azure Front Door or Azure Standard CDN (classic), we can make this endpoint private for you and hide it from public access.
 > * If you use another CDN provider, the endpoint cannot be private.
 However, we are working on a solution and plan to implement it before the Azure Standard CDN end-of-life.

-> **Note:**
-> It is not recommended to map your custom CDN/Azure Front Door to the RMS Front Door Endpoint.
-> If you migrated from Azure Media Services with your own CDN, you likely mapped it to Azure Front Door.
-Please map it to the Streaming Origin Endpoint instead.

 ## Front Door Endpoint

 The Front Door Endpoint provides you with: